cafe01/system_bus.dart/README.md

 SystemBus follows a progressive release schedule, with each minor version focusing on key features:

 - **0.4.0**: Standardized request/response pattern for simpler communication
-- **0.5.0**: Peer discovery mechanism for automatic service detection
+- **0.5.0**: Improved protocol structure and protocol-agnostic design
 - **0.6.0**: Path-based routing with support for route parameters
 - **0.7.0**: Pub/Sub pattern for topic-based event distribution
 - **0.8.0**: Message filtering and validation capabilities